nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-enable-drag-and-drop-and-new-button-on-a-custom-content-view.md

 You should follow this how-to if you want to either:

 *   Replace the default Content tab of a folderish document type
-*   Or add a new tab from which users should be able to create children documents.<br/><br/>
+*   Or add a new tab from which users should be able to create children documents.

 To do so, you basically need to create a new tab with some specific properties.